Landlord Insurance

 A standard landlord insurance policy usually includes:

-Liability Protection – Covers legal or medical costs if someone is injured on your property.
+Covers legal and medical costs if someone is injured on your property.

 Why occupancy matters

 How your property is used plays a major role in how it should be insured.
-Insurance carriers assess risk differently depending on occupancy type:
+California insurers assess risk differently based on occupancy type:

-Vacant properties — Carry higher risks and may need special coverage during unoccupied periods.
+Carry higher risk and often need special coverage during unoccupied periods.

-Tip: Clearly identifying how the property is used helps ensure your policy is valid and provides the protection you expect.
+Tip: Accurately identifying occupancy helps ensure your policy is valid and responds properly in the event of a claim.

 What’s not covered